Shaping Inclusion at Ageas

 Women in Finance Charter

-When Ageas signed up to the UK Government’s Women in Finance Charter in May 2017, our senior management population (‘Heads of’ and above) was 20% women.
+When we signed up to the UK Government’s Women in Finance Charter in May 2017, our senior management population was 20% women.

 Female Ageas employee smiling